Portfolio Requirements By Major

 ANIMATION

-Submit a 20-25 page portfolio that demonstrates your ability to tell an animated story.
+Submit a 20-25 page portfolio that demonstrates your passion for animation with an original story for an animated short film, feature film, or television show.

-• Figure drawings.
+• Figure Drawings.
 6-8 figure drawings from a live model.
 This should include gestural sketches as well as more finished drawings.

 • Sketchbooks.
-Include 3-4 pages from your sketchbook, focusing on observational drawings such as animals, people, locations.
+Include 3-4 pages from your sketchbook, focusing on observational drawings such as animals, people, and locations.

 GAME DESIGN